gcgavinoc/project-4/README.md

  - [Github](https://github.com/) was used to create the repository that hosts the site and to store the project's code after it was pushed from Git.
  - [Gitpod](https://gitpod.io/workspaces) was used as the Code Editor used for the site.
  - [Heroku](https://www.heroku.com) was used to host the site code as an app.
- - [Am I Responsive](https://ui.dev/amiresponsive) was used to display what the game looks like on various screen sizes

 # Deployment
 [Go to top](#table-of-contents)